Do I Qualify For a Reverse Mortgage?

 - At least one borrower must be 62 years or older.
 The other borrower can be under 62.

-- Must have sufficient equity in the home to cover any existing liens/mortgages (explained in detail below).
+- Must have sufficient equity in the home to cover the pay off of any existing mortgages (explained in detail below).

 - Home must be your primary residence (you have to live in the home for a minimum of 183 days out of the year).

-- Never have defaulted on any Government debt (seniors who have defaulted on any government insured debts will not qualify).
+- Never have defaulted on any Government debt (such as student loans).

 - Ability to pay for maintenance, home insurance, and taxes.
 New financial review will be a requirement starting on March 2nd, this will review credit/income/assets.